 For example, your yoga studio might create a guide called “From 60 to 0: Everything You Need to Eliminate Stress in 7 Days.”
 In it you could include an increasingly stress-free list of routines that take the user through each day.
 They progressively include more rest, meditation, healthy eating, positive thinking, and well, yoga.

 You’ve shown your new leads how to solve a major problem that they may have been dealing with for a long time.
-In doing so you’ve demonstrated your expertise, earned their trust, and gently demonstrated the benefits of your services.
+In doing so, you’ve demonstrated your expertise, earned their trust, and gently demonstrated the benefits of your services.

 61. Aggregate a list of examples or experts for people to learn from

 A great way to provide value to your target is to provide them with a list of ways to further enhance how they go about solving their problem.
-This could be a list of expert resources that you take the time to curate in order to help them further understand a difficult concept or gain perspective from multiple sources.
+This could be a list of expert resources that you take the time to curate to help them further understand a difficult concept or gain perspective from multiple sources.

 It could also be a list of the experts themselves.
 After all, content marketing is about providing value above all else.
 You can showcase your own expertise by highlighting other ways people can go about solving their problems or finding information that will aid in their decision-making process.